The Anderson Model of Burnout and Personal Resilience™

 Common signs include:

-This is typically where people start being more reactive and it's the easiest zone to catch ourselves and reverse the effects.
+This is typically where people start being more reactive, and the earliest and most powerful intervention point.

 2. Over-Functioning Zone - Coping & Denial